f4exb/sdrangel/plugins/channeltx/modfreedv/readme.md

 <h3>17: Channel spectrum display</h3>

 This is the channel spectrum display.
-Controls at the bottom of the panel are the same as with the central spectrum display.
+Details on the spectrum view and controls can be found [here](../../../sdrgui/gui/spectrum.md)